Save BIG on Bundles

 SHARE

-What’s Included in the Story Elements Reading Passages
+Story Elements Reading Passages Details

-• 20 story elements reading passages
+• 20 fiction reading passages organized by story element

 story elements reading passages

-How to Use These Story Elements Reading Passages
+How To Use Story Elements Reading Passages

-• Spiral review throughout the year
+• Spiral review

 Story Elements Comprehension Questions